DoTheEvo/Traefik-simplest-step-by-step/README.md

         name: $DEFAULT_NETWORK
   ```

-- **run the damn containers** and now `http://whoami.whateverblablabla.org` is immediatly changed to `https://whoami.whateverblablabla.org`
+- **run the damn containers** and now `http://whoami.whateverblablabla.org` is immediately changed to `https://whoami.whateverblablabla.org`

 # #stuff to checkout
   - [when file provider is used for managing docker containers](https://github.com/pamendoz/personalDockerCompose)